Some Masterpieces from the Public Domain

 Apparently little is know of Francisco Collantes, except that he lived from 1599 to 1656 in Spain.
 We have a superb image file from the Wikipedia Commons to work with, and that combined with Francisco's skill makes for a superb reproduction:

 Given the presence of so many saints and halos, I'm compelled to confess a sin.
 The original of this image file is peppered with dozens of watermarks reading Museo Nacionale del Prado.
-Wikipedia is careful with its copyrights, so presumably this reproduction really is in the public domain; but if they have it wrong, so did I in removing them.
+Wikipedia seems to be careful with its copyrights, so presumably this reproduction really is in the public domain; but if they have it wrong, so did I in removing them.

 Wybrand de Geest